SymfonyCasts/symfony-ux/sfcasts/stimulus/extend-chartjs.md

 JavaScript: as long as you have that Chart object: change its data and call `chart.update()`.

-But how could we do that in our situation?
+But how could we do that in *our* situation?
 In the core controller, it *does* create this `Chart` object... but we have no way to hook into the process and access that.
 Or do we?

 In the `connect()` method of the core Stimulus controller, it does something very
 interesting: it dispatches an event!
-Actually two events: `cartjs:pre-connect` - where it passes the `options` on the event - and `chartjs:connect` - where it passes the `Chart` object itself.
+Actually two events: `chartjs:pre-connect` - where it passes the `options` on the event - and `chartjs:connect` - where it passes the `Chart` object itself!

 How can we hook into these events?
-By creating a second custom controller that listens to them.
+By creating a second controller that listens to them.
 Open `assets/controllers/`.
-Let's create a new file called, how about `admin-chartjs_controller.js`.
+Create a new file called, how about, `admin-chartjs_controller.js`.
 We'll start the same way as always.
-In fact, let's cheat: copy the `counter_controller.js` and paste.
-Inside, add our normal `connect()` method with `console.log()` a chart.
+In fact, let's cheat: copy the inside of `counter_controller.js` and paste.
+Then add our normal `connect()` method with `console.log()` a chart.

 ## Multiple Controllers on an Element

-Cool.
 Next, in the template, and a second controller to the element.
 But, hmm.
 The `render_chart()` function is responsible for rendering this `<canvas>` element.
 Now we need to pass a second `data-controller` to this.
 How can we do that?

-Fortunately, `render_chart()` has an optional second argument: an array of additional attributes to add to the element.
+The answer is that `render_chart()` has an optional second argument: an array of additional attributes for the element.
 Pass `data-controller` set to the name of our controller, which is `admin-chartjs`.
 Oh, but I should probably write Twig code here... not PHP.

 Okay!
-Move over and hit refesh.
+Move over and hit rerfesh.
 The graph is still there and... yes!
-It looks like our new controller is connected.
+It looks like our new controller is connected!

 Inspect the chart again.
 Interesting.
 You can't have two `data-controller` attributes on the same element.
-Fortunately, Stimulus *does* allow you to have 2 controllers on the same element by having *one* `data-controller` attribute with each controller separated by a space.
+Fortunately, Stimulus *does* allow us to have 2 *controllers* on the same element by having *one* `data-controller` attribute with each controller separated by a space.
 The `render_chart()` function took care of doing that for us.

 ## Hooking into the Core Controller via JavaScript

 So here's the goal.
-Let's pretend that, for some reason, we need our new Stimulus controller to change some of the data on this chart and then re-render it.
-Maybe we make an Ajax call every minute for fresh data.
+Let's pretend that we need our new Stimulus controller to change some of the data on this chart and then re-render it.
+Maybe... we make an Ajax call every minute for fresh data.

 This means we need the `Chart` object that's in the core controller.
 And *that* means we need to listen to the `chartjs:connect` event.

 How do we do that?
 We already know that custom events are no different than normal events.
-And in this case, the event is being dispatched on `this.element`, the `canvas` element.
-So we can add an action to that!
+And in this case, the event is being dispatched on `this.element`: the `canvas` element.
+We can add an *action* to that.

 Over on `render_chart()`, I'll break this onto multiple lines.
 Add another
-attribute: `data-action` set to the name of the event - I'll go copy that from the core controller, `chartjs:connect`, an arrow, the name of our custom controller - `admin-cartjs` - a pound sign and then the name of the method to call when this event happens.
+attribute: `data-action` set to the name of the event - I'll go copy that from the core controller, `chartjs:connect`, an arrow, the name of our custom controller - `admin-chartjs` - a pound sign and then the name of the method to call when this event happens.
 How about `onChartConnect`?

-Copy `onChartConnect` and head into our custom controller.
+Copy that and head into our custom controller.
 Rename `connect()` to `onChartConnect()`, give it an `event` object, and `console.log(event)`.

 Alright!
-Let's go see if it works.!
+Let's see if it works!
 Refresh, check the console and... we got it!
 There's the custom event!
 Expand it.
-I love this: it has a `detail` property, which has the `chart` object inside.
+I love this: it has a `detail` property, with the `chart` object inside.

-Back in our controller, we have access to the `Chart` object!
-That means we are *infinitely* dangerous.
-To keep things simple, let's see if we can let the chart load, wait 5 seconds, then update some data.
+Back in our controller, we now have access to the `Chart` object!
+And so we are *infinitely* dangerous.
+To test this out, let's see if we can let the chart load, wait 5 seconds, then update some data.

 Start by assigning the chart to a property so we can use it anywhere: